-You can create new columns in your data tables based on other data already in the table.
-For example, apply a geolocation operation on an existing IP address column to create a new column that identifies the country.
-Devo comes full of predefined standard operations to help you create new columns but you can also create custom operations, based on lookup tables, suited to your organization's particular information.
+You can create new columns in your data tables based on other data already present.
+For example, apply a geolocation operation to an existing IP address column to create a new column that identifies the country.
+Devo comes with predefined standard operations to help you create new columns but you can also create custom operations, based on lookup tables, suited to your organization's particular information.
 See Data enrichment for information about creating custom lookup tables in Devo.

-- Select the icon in the query window toolbar and the Operations Over Columns window appears with the Create column option selected.
+- Select the Create column icon in the query window toolbar and the Operations Over Columns window appears with the Create column option selected.

-Enter a Column Name and choose the required operation type in the Operation drop-down list.
+Enter a Column Name and choose an operation type in the Operation dropdown.
 You can filter the list of available operations using the buttons next to the drop-down:

 Standard Shows only the predefined operations in Devo.
 Custom Shows only the custom operations based on lookup tables.
 All Shows all the available operations.

 Note that if you have grouped or aggregated your data, you will only have access to standard operations, and the buttons will not be visible.